samlam369/audible-scrapper/README.md

     node audible-scrapper.js --url="<audible-book-url>"
     ```

-2. **Copy the Value Array.**
+2. **The values array is automatically copied to your clipboard!** 🎉
+   - Look for the success message: `✓ Values array copied to clipboard!`
+   - The array is now ready to be pasted directly into `PasteArray.ahk`

 3. **Set up AutoHotkey:**
-    - Paste the Value Array into `PasteArray.ahk` line 2 and save the file.
+   - Open `PasteArray.ahk` and replace the array on line 2 with your copied values (or keep the existing array if you prefer).
    - Launch `PasteArray.ahk` (double-click the file or run it with AutoHotkey).

 4. **Paste into your database:**
     - With `PasteArray.ahk` running, press `Alt+q` to paste the array into your database entry form.